 Puerto Rico’s lush forests full of flowering trees are home to a wide selection of endemics and Caribbean specialities.
 Photo: Gavin Bieber

 Puerto Rico, once a Spanish colony and now a U.S. territory and popular holiday destination provides a perfect and easy weeklong getaway for the visiting birder.
-With an excellent road system providing convenient access to its many forest reserves, Puerto Rico offers some of the easiest and most enjoyable birdwatching in the tropics.
-On our tour we’ll seek out the 17 island endemics and more than two-dozen Caribbean specialities, visiting every habitat from the windswept elfin woods of Maricao to the bird-rich thorn scrub of the Guanica Dry Forest.
+With an excellent road system providing convenient access to its many forest reserves, Puerto Rico offers some of the easiest and most enjoyable birdwatching in the Caribbean.
+On our tour we’ll seek out 18 of the 19 island endemics and more than two-dozen Caribbean specialities, visiting every habitat from the windswept elfin woods of Maricao to the bird-rich thorn scrub of the Guanica Dry Forest.